nilinswap/pdffer/README.md

     - get icons - loading, cross and tick
     - loading effect with tick and cross inside input. with a text somewhere telling what needs done.

-- password hash save and hash match
+- password hash save and hash match - done

 - do forgot password